About

 How to pronounce my name

 Although I was named after the capital of Kosova/o, my parents adopted an Americanized pronunciation, and my first name is pronounced [prɪˈstinə] or pris-teen-ah.
 My surname/family name is represented by the Chinese character .
-You can listen to the variations of its pronunciation here - although the Hakka one is the most applicable to my family.
+You can listen to the variations of its pronunciation here, but the Hakka one is the most applicable to my family.